 And Ethiopia is particularly vulnerable to climate change, especially variations in rainfall patterns.
 It is also vulnerable to drought and other natural disasters such as floods, heavy rains, frost and heat waves.

-In Ethiopia, Irish Aid supports the implementation of the Government’s new development plan with a focus on health, hunger and governance.
+In Ethiopia, Irish Aid supports the implementation of the Government’s development plan with a focus on health, hunger and governance.
 There is also a concentration on two regions of the country: Tigray and the Southern Nations, Nationalities and People’s Region (SNNPR).
-We work with a variety of partners including government, UN agencies, international research institutions and non-governmental organisations (NGOs) to implement programmes.
+We work with a variety of partners including government, UN agencies, international research institutions and non-governmental organisations (NGOs) to implement programmes

 Helping the poorest households feed and support their families